yiisoft-contrib/yiiframework.com/README.md

 This project contains the source code for the [yiiframework.com](http://yiiframework.com/) Website.

 If you want to contribute please get in touch with us using the [issue tracker](https://github.com/yiisoft-contrib/yiiframework.com/issues).
-We will set up some contributions guidelines soon.
+We will set up some contribution guidelines soon.

 ## INSTALLATION

 Before you start, make sure you have installed [composer](https://getcomposer.org/) and [Node.js](http://nodejs.org/).
 If you are on Debian or Ubuntu you might also want to install the [libnotify-bin](https://packages.debian.org/jessie/libnotify-bin) package, which is used by Gulp to inform you about its status.

 If you intend to use the [Pageres client](https://github.com/sindresorhus/pageres-cli) to generate screen shots for testing purposes, you need to install the `pageres.cli` tool globally:
 ~~~